Business School - Newark

 papathom@ruccs.rutgers.edu

-His research interests are in human and machine vision, neural mechanisms in vision, image processing, imaging systems, and scientific visualization techniques.
-He is investigating the mechanisms that underlie the perception of visual motion, stereopsis, texture, and the deployment of attention in vision.
+Human and machine vision, neural mechanisms in vision, image processing, imaging systems, and scientific visualization techniques; the mechanisms that underlie the perception of visual motion, stereopsis, texture, and the deployment of attention in vision

 Psychology